webcomputing/assistant-alexa/README.md

 If you start your AssistantJS server with `FORCED_ALEXA_OAUTH_TOKEN="mytoken"`, all alexa requests will return "mytoken" as OAuth token.
 That way, you can test or demo your skill without having a full OAuth setup in place.

+#### Deployment

+With the command `assistant deploy` you will be able to upload your generated Skill configuration to your configured Alexa agent.
+For this process we use the Alexa own CLI interface `ask-cli`.
+You need to install this package before you can use the `assistant deploy` command.

+We recommend you to use at leased the version 1.6.2 of the ask-cli package.
+You can install it using npm by the command `npm i -g ask-cli`.

+After you have installed ask-cli you have to run `ask init` and link you alexa account.
+Proper information about the ASK CLI you can find on the [official documentation](https://developer.amazon.com/de/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html).

 [1]: http://assistantjs.org